wuz/wuz/ENG_README.md

 ## How I Like to Work

 My main task in every week is staying on top of any development that needs to be done.
 I also like to make sure I have time for mentoring and pairing with other developers (if you ever want to pair, I'd love to do that!).
 I use Google Calendar to time block out my work, which helps me focus on the most important things.
-I use [x.ai](http://x.ai) to schedule coffee chats and other small meetings
+I use Calendly to schedule coffee chats and other small meetings

 What this means is that I spend a good amount of my time in periods of Deep Work (or at least trying to) split up as minimally as possible by meetings around design, feature planning, 1-1 with my manager, and pairing sessions.
 I used to recommend reading the Maker/Manager Schedule, but Paul G is pretty terrible.
 I plan to write up a bit about this soon.